my-language-skills/featured-image-for-pressbooks/README.md

 By activating, Pressbooks CPTs will create new media sizes with the same Width as the Webbook Width in theme options (**508** for Narrow; **688** for Standard; **832** for Wide).
 * A feature image will choose the same image size as the Webbook Width (Narrow, Standard or Wide)
 * The attachment display settinngs will create one new size (selected by default) with the same Width of the Webbook Width (Narrow or Standard or Wide)
+* With use of extensions-for-pressbooks plugin we are able to toggle advanced settings for the plugin.
+Such as option to turn off displaying featured images in mobile devices.

 ## Installation